TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 = Infinite heaven =
-r56 2015-10-30
+r57 2015-10-31
 by tin man tex
 For MGSV version 1.0.4.3 (1.04 in title screen)

 A mod for MGSV intended to extend play through customisable settings and features.

 New Options for r56:
-Finally became aware that OSP actually clears support weapons, going against my (unchecked) claim that it only affected the main weapons (was lulled into false sense of security by the items not being cleared, and lack of testing heh).
+OSP modes now only affect the main weapons as was originally instended and does not clear support weapons.
 New OSP mode added - Tertiary free (though disallowed in subsistence pure), clears primary and secondary on mission, leaves your chosen tertiaray weapon free.
 Start on foot - Skip helicopter ride into missions/free mode.
 Menu translations - have a translation system for the menu, but no current actual translations, see below for more info.
-Unlock player avatar - without having to complete mission 46 Clock timescale - adjust day/weather clock, simulation clock unaffected.
+Unlock player avatar - without having to complete mission 46 Clock timescale - adjust the day/weather clock, simulation clock unaffected.

 New Options for r52:
 Cutscenes menu: